-The Youth Sports and Fitness program provides support for children 2-1/2 -18 years of age to encourage healthy life-long habits.
+The Youth Sports and Fitness program provides support for children 2-1/2 - 18 years of age to encourage healthy life-long habits.
 Team sports are available with the participation of volunteer coaches and assistants.
-All coaches are trained and certified by the National Alliance of Youth Sports (NAYS).
-The youth sports equipment and materials carry the National Operating Committee on Standards for Athletic Equipment (NOCSAE) for safety.
+All coaches are trained and certified by the National Alliance of Youth Sports.
+The youth sports equipment and materials carry the National Operating Committee Standards (NOCSAE) for safety.
 For more information on our youth sports programs call 410-306-2297.
 The sports office is located in Building 2503, Room 206.